Hudson's Bay (department store): Designer label boutiques

-Boutiques for Ralph Lauren are in select locations, including Queen Street, Yorkdale, Bayshore Ottawa, Carrefour Laval, Galeries d'Anjou, Vancouver Downtown, Victoria Downtown, Laurier Québec, and Montreal Downtown.
-Each boutique contains customized decor, and dedicated company specialists.
+Boutiques for Ralph Lauren were in select locations, including Queen Street, Yorkdale, Bayshore Ottawa, Carrefour Laval, Galeries d'Anjou, Vancouver Downtown, Victoria Downtown, Laurier Québec, and Montreal Downtown.
+Each boutique contained customized decor, and dedicated company specialists.

-The Toronto Queen Street and Montreal Downtown store has opened ground floor boutiques for Burberry, Coach Leathergoods, and See by Chloé.
-Vancouver and Montreal ground-floor designer boutiques will follow.
+The Toronto Queen Street and Montreal Downtown store opened ground floor boutiques for Burberry, Coach Leathergoods, and See by Chloé.
+Vancouver and Montreal ground-floor designer boutiques followed.
 Hudson's Bay has ended its partnership with Saint-Laurent-based Browns Shoes, and closed all Browns locations in its stores, to allow the department store to offer a larger selection of shoes, and to partner with the Montreal-based ALDO Group.
 Hudson's Bay is now also offering higher-end brands, keeping in line with offerings from The Room and the West End Shop.
 The partnership with the Aldo Group began in spring 2011 when the revived Pegabo brand of footwear is going to be carried in Hudson's Bay and in Aldo's own FeetFirst and Locale locations.
-The website includes online shopping for home fashions and beauty products, and a gift registry.
+The website includeed online shopping for home fashions and beauty products, and a gift registry.

 Brand identity

 Logo

 The Hudson's Bay Company wordmark was written in Blackletter script before 1965.

 Lippincott & Margulies designed the "folk-friendly" 1965 Bay logo, which features a stylized yellow "B" that was previously seen on the header of Hudson's Bay Company's royal charter from 1670.
 Morgan's stores in Quebec featured a logo with an "M" stylized similarly to the "B" from 1969 until they were rebranded as the Bay in 1972.

-Lipman designed the 2013 Hudson's Bay rebranding campaign; it restores the Hudson's Bay Company's heraldic achievement, redrawn by Mark Summers.
+Lipman designed the 2013 Hudson's Bay rebranding campaign; it restored the Hudson's Bay Company's heraldic achievement, redrawn by Mark Summers.
 The wordmark is used on all public-facing materials, and has been compared to the typeface used by British fashion house Burberry.
 The coat of arms is reserved for limited occasions.
 Before the official rebranding launch, the logo appeared on the exterior of the Vancouver flagship store in December 2012.